Advertisements

 • For highly experienced professionals in construction management or engineering.

-Understanding the Visa Side of the Construction Visa Program
+Understanding the Complete Visa Side of the Construction Visa/Employment Program

 Relocating to the USA under the Construction Visa Program requires you to meet certain USA work visa requirements.
 The visa you receive depends on your skill level, job contract duration, and employer sponsorship.